Karnataka minister KS Eshwarappa to resign after being booked for contractor’s death

 A first information report had been filed in the case based on a complaint lodged by the contractor’s brother.

-On Wednesday, Eshwarappa had said he would not resign from his position.
+Party leaders, including DK Shivakumar, president of the Karnataka Pradesh Congress Committee, and Siddaramaiah, leader of the Opposition in the Karnataka Legislative Assembly, were detained during the protest.

-On Tuesday, Karnataka Chief Minister Basavaraj Bommai had also ruled out his resignation.
-However, a day later, Bommai had said that he would speak to Eshwarappa about the case against him.
+On Tuesday, Bommai had ruled out asking the minister to resign.
+However, a day later, the chief minister had said that he would speak to Eshwarappa about the case against him.

+On Wednesday, Eshwarappa too had asserted he would not resign from his position.